-Studies have established that art can provide people with Alzheimer's disease a way to express their thoughts and emotions.
+Studies have established that art can provide people living with Alzheimer's disease a way to express their thoughts and emotions.
 AD can affect a person’s ability to communicate due to cognitive, behavioral and emotional changes.
 Art therapy provides AD patients and their caregivers with a tool that can provide the ability to communicate in ways other than verbally.

 Anecdotal evidence given by family and other caregivers provides us with a pattern: patients visiting museums exhibit increased verbal skills – even lucid dialogue.
 There is also improvement in patients’ moods for hours and even days after a museum visit or other art therapy experience.
 Sometimes there is an awakening of skills in the arts that was otherwise unknown in a patient.

 The reason art therapy helps Alzheimer’s victims?
 The art experience, whether passive or active, is not just a visual experience.
 It is an emotional experience.
 Perhaps this experience is helping the brain fire neurons that had lay dormant since the onset of Alzheimer’s.
 Museum visits seem to spark these neurons by way of interpretive and expressive powers in people with Alzheimer’s and dementia.